Japanese pitch accent: Accentually minimal sets

-Examples of words that differ only in pitch

-In standard Japanese, about 47% of words are unaccented and around 26% are accented on the ante-penultimate mora.
+In standard Japanese, about 47% of words are unaccented and around 26% are accented on the antepenultimate mora.
 However, this distribution is highly variable between word categories.
-For example, 70% of native nouns are unaccented, while only 50% of kango and only 7% of loanwords are unaccented.
-In general, most 1–2 mora words are accented on the first mora, 3–4 mora words are unaccented, and words of greater length are almost always accented on one of the last five morae.
+For example, 70% of native nouns are unaccented, while only 50% of Sino-Japanese nouns and only 7% of recent loanwords are unaccented.
+In general, most uni- or bimoraic words are accented on the first mora, tri- or quadrimoraic words are unaccented, and words of greater length are almost always accented on one of the last five morae.

-The following chart gives some examples of minimal pairs of Japanese words whose only differentiating feature is pitch accent.
-Phonemic pitch accent is indicated with the phonetic symbol for downstep, /[ꜜ]/.